 In all, sender anonymity is guaranteed by the anonymous data sending scheme.
-As each source node uses a global anonymous identity instead of its real identity and changes anonymous identity after every message sending, it is difficult for attackers to trace the source node by analyzing anonymous identities from captured messages.
+As each source node uses a global Anonymous Identity(AI) instead of its real identity and changes AI after every message sending.
+So, it is difficult for attackers to trace the source node by analyzing AIs from captured messages.
 Communication relationship anonymity is achieved by the anonymous data forwarding scheme.
-By this scheme, one node forwards a message to one of its neighboring node by a hidden identity that is only shared between them.
+By this scheme, one node forwards a message to one of its neighboring node by a hidden identity which is only shared between them.
 So, the message sender and receiver are unlinkable.
-And the anonymous broadcasting scheme is used to conceal the broadcast-originating node that may be the source node or the base station.
-Different from the aforementioned three anonymous schemes, the anonymous ACK scheme is not designed for any of the three anonymities.
-It is used to deal with problems such as message loss and transmission errors that may cause anonymous identities' updating between two neighboring nodes out of synchronization.
-So, with the anonymous ACK scheme, the other three anonymous schemes can provide anonymous communication with reliability.
+And the anonymous broadcasting scheme is used to conceal the broadcast-originating node which may be the source node or the base station.
+Different from aforementioned three anonymous schemes, the anonymous acknowledgement scheme is not designed for any of the three anonymities.
+It is used to deal with problems such as message loss and transmission errors which may cause anonymous identities' updating between two neighboring nodes out of synchronization.
+So, with the anonymous acknowledgement scheme, the other three anonymous schemes can provide anonymous communication with reliability.

-We compare the anonymous performance of our EAC protocol with several existing anonymous schemes in Table III.
-It can be seen from Table III that only EAC achieves all the anonymities, whereas the other schemes cannot.
+We compare the anonymous performance of our EAC protocol with several existing anonymous schemes in Table 3.
+It can be seen from Table 3 that only EAC achieves all the anonymities, while other schemes cannot.